 The proposed height of the light poles is taller than permitted by Seattle Municipal Code in a single-family residential area.
+The taller pole height minimizes light and glare impacts to adjacent uses.
 The height limit for light poles in residential areas is 30 feet and the proposed poles would be 70 to 80 feet (SMC 23.76).
 SMC 23.51B.002(D)(6) permits light poles at public school athletic fields to exceed the maximum permitted height up to a maximum of 100 feet if the Director of the Department of Construction and Inspection (DCI) determines that the additional height is necessary to ensure adequate illumination and that light and glare are minimized to the extent practicable.